 Our Ancient Tree Bi Luo Chun comes from Wu Liang Mountain in the Chinese province of Yunnan, where it is handpicked at altitudes around 2000m from tea trees planted more than 200 years ago from Yan Kai, the present operator’s ancestors.
 After picking, the tea is sundried and – before being manually rolled into the characteristic snail shape – processed according to a secret method that has been passed on within the Yang family from generation to generation ever since.
 Besides the depth and energy typically inherent to teas from ancient tea trees and the known health benefits of green tea in general, this Bi Luo Chun convinces in particular with its full and rich body formed by nutty taste notes with a fine touch of pine needle and a lightly sweet finish.

 The family venture’s specialization in only one tea instead of a more commercially oriented portfolio of various teas and the focus resulting thereof have enabled an unusual degree of refinement and further development of the art of Bi Luo Chun processing during the past 200 years.
-The Yang family is especially proud of their high organic and biodiversity standards.
-Not only conforms their Bi Luo Chun to the principles of organic tea cultivation, but beyond that their tea garden represents a biodiverse, nature-oriented eco system.
+The Yang family is especially proud of their high health and environment-friendly and biodiversity standards.
+Not only conforms their Bi Luo Chun to the principles of health and environment-friendly tea cultivation, but beyond that their tea garden represents a biodiverse, nature-oriented eco system.

 For a first infusion, pour hot water of 85°-90°C temperature over 3 grams of Ancient Tree Bi Luo Chun Green Tea rolled leaves and infuse for 1-2 minutes (in a teapot; in a Gaiwan stay clearly below 1 minute).
 Add several seconds for each subsequent infusion to yield altogether 5 – 6 delicious steeps.